A Relaxing Afternoon in Historic Downtown Dunedin, Florida

 Another highlight in the area is the beautiful Pinellas Trail bike path, which runs from St. Petersburg to Tarpon Springs, passing historic Dunedin along its course.
 The trail currently covers about 40 miles, however, will encompass 47 when fully completed.
 It ranks as one of the country’s top rail trails (old railroads converted into multi-use paths).
 Take a look at a portion of the downtown Dunedin section of the trail pictured below.
 We plan on completing the section from Dunedin to Tarpon Springs sometime next week, so check back frequently for a full report!

 Also be sure to take a walk down to the marina, located just a short walk away from downtown.
 Take in a few great views from the pier, and even do a little fishing if you are interested.
 The Best Western Yacht Club Inn, located directly on the marina, offers a waterfront restaurant with spectacular views.
 Bon Appetit and the Marina Cafe offer a brunch, breakfast, and lunch/dinner menu, with the option of indoor dining or outdoor dining, both with amazing views.

 Dunedin hosts exciting events throughout the year.
-Farmers markets are held on Friday and Saturday mornings for the majority of the year.
-Art walks are offered on the second Friday of each month.
+Farmers markets are held on Friday and Saturday mornings, July through October.
+Art walks take place on the second Friday of each month.
 Each month brings forth exciting cultural and holiday activities, such as: holiday boat parades, Mardi Gras and St. Patrick’s Day celebrations, and the Dunedin Orange Festival.
 Check out the Dunedin website for this year’s calendar of events.

 Have you ever visited Dunedin’s downtown?
-Were you impressed with the offerings?
+Were you impressed?
 What other quaint downtown in the Tampa area would you recommend visiting?